 Brickworks has a Remuneration Committee with a membership of all non-executive Directors.
 The Committee operates under the delegated authority of the Board, and has its own charter, a copy of which is available on the Brickworks website.
-Mr Brendan Crotty was replaced as Chair of the Remuneration Committee on 1 June 2020 by Mr Malcolm Bundey.
+Mr Malcolm Bundey is the Chair.
 The majority of Remuneration Committee members are independent directors.